Albania–Romania relations

 Albania has an embassy in Bucharest and Romania an embassy in Tirana and a consulate in Korçë.
 On 16 December 2013, a celebration was held in Romania celebrating the hundredth anniversary of the establishment of diplomatic relations between the two nations.

-The countries are both members of the North Atlantic Treaty Organization, La Francophonie and the Organization for Security and Co-operation in Europe.
-As a European Union (EU) member, Romania supports Albania in its euro-integration path.
+The countries are both members of the North Atlantic Treaty Organization, Organization of the Black Sea Economic Cooperation, La Francophonie and the Organization for Security and Co-operation in Europe.
+As an EU member, Romania supports the Accession of Albania to the EU.

 History

 Modern

 The Rilindja Kombëtare movement of Albanian nationalism inside the Ottoman Empire was present and prolific in Wallachia, the center of cultural initiatives taken by Dora d'Istria, Naim Frashëri, Jani Vreto, and Naum Veqilharxhi (the latter published the first ever Albanian primer in Bucharest, in 1844).
 Aleksandër Stavre Drenova, a resident of Bucharest, authored the lyrics of Albania's national anthem, Hymni i Flamurit, which is sung to the tune of "Pe-al nostru steag e scris Unire", composed by the Romanian Ciprian Porumbescu.